Amir Saipi

-Amir Saipi (Note: Amir Shaipi; Amir Šaipi) (born 8 July 2000) is a professional footballer who plays as a goalkeeper for Swiss club Lugano.
+Amir Saipi (Note: Amir Shaipi; Amir Šaipi) (born 8 July 2000) is a professional footballer who plays as a goalkeeper for Segunda División club CD Castellón.
 Born in Switzerland, he represents Kosovo at international level.

 Club career

 Lugano

 On 10 September 2021, Saipi signed a five-year contract with Swiss Super League club Lugano and receiving squad number 26.
 Two days later, he was named as a first team substitute for the first time in a league match against Basel.
 His debut with Lugano came five days later in the 2021–22 Swiss Cup second round against Neuchâtel Xamax after being named in the starting line-up.
 On 24 October 2021, he made his league debut in a 2–0 away defeat again against Basel after being named in the starting line-up.

+Castellón

+On 14 July 2026, Saipi signs a contract with Segunda División club CD Castellón until 30 June 2030.

 International career

 Under-20 and proposed Kosovo switch

 Saipi in 2019 was part of the Switzerland U20 with which he played four matches where most of them were friendly matches.
 On 26 August 2019, the Football Federation of Kosovo announced that they had held a meeting with Saipi and were very close to starting the procedures of equipping him with the necessary documents to be ready to join Kosovo for the friendly match against Gibraltar and UEFA Euro 2020 qualifying match against Montenegro.